-Currently enrolled students wishing to file grievances on academic issues should submit written appeals to the academic appeals committee, which may be done through the registrar's office.
+Currently enrolled students wishing to file grievances on academic issues should submit written appeals to the state dean or to the academic appeals committee, which may be done through the registrar's office.
 Academic appeals of grades must be made before the end of the next semester following the issuance of the grade.

-Academic grievances concerning a faculty member or an adult studies course should be directed to the Mississippi dean in Raymond Hall.
+Academic grievances concerning a faculty member should go to the State Dean.